large, lush trees line the streets and cable car tracks in Brazil

 He is very tall.

-A few superlatives also have irregular forms.
+A few superlatives also have forms.

 In this post, we will review how to form both relative and absolute superlatives, along with a few cases of irregular superlatives and informal ways to use the superlative.
 Eager to learn more?
 Keep reading this post!